-This is a Disney World and Disney Cruise double adventure trip report with strategies and reviews from a family with four kids going to the happiest place on earth!
+This is a Disney World and Disney Cruise Trip Report on our double adventure vacation with strategies and reviews from a family with four kids going to the happiest place on earth!

 Our family has not taken a vacation since my eldest was born.
 That’s seven years guys.
 After working on finally getting my husband on board (this took a good year), he finally gave me the nod to go ahead and book it.
 Once that was settled, I was able to start my research and plan the trip.